Workit Health offers accessible, on-demand online care for opioid addiction in Michigan and California. Our newest location? Bakersfield, California.

 Addiction is something that affects some close family members, as is the case of most of us.
-Everyone is touched by the problem of addiction in one way or another.
+The problem of addiction touches everyone in one way or another.

 How has the opioid crisis affected Central California, and what do the current options for treatment look like in Kern County?

 The opioid crisis is a massive public health problem, and certainly Kern county is no exception to that.
-The challenge is that Kern county is so spread out with lots of small population centers.
+The challenge is that Kern county is very spread out, with lots of small population centers.
 This makes it very challenging for many residents of the county to get to a traditional methadone clinic.
-This is where Workit Health comes in and is able to reach every member of the Kern county community through technology, and render treatment services.
+This is where Workit Health comes in.
+Through technology, Workit is able to reach every member of the Kern county community and render treatment services.

 Can you share a highlight of your career so far with us?
 We understand that you’re required to maintain confidentiality, of course.

-I always think of a client I had named Lisa (not her real name). she came to the inpatient treatment center I was working at severely addicted to alcohol, having seizures, being homeless, and literally only having the clothes on her back which were given to her by the jail that released her.
-I ran into her 5 years later and she was managing a call center, driving a newer car that she had bought, and had just gotten married.
-This to me just shows how far people can change if they are properly motivated and have a good support team.
+I always remember a client I had named Lisa (not her real name).
+She came to the inpatient treatment center where I was working, severely addicted to alcohol and having seizures.
+She was homeless, and literally only had the clothes on her back, which were given to her by the jail that had released her.
+I ran into again her 5 years later, and her life had changed.
+She was managing a call center, driving a newer car that she owned, and had just gotten married.
+To me, this shows how far people can change if they are properly motivated and have a good support team.

 What do you wish you could tell people about addiction, that is most commonly misunderstood?

-The biggest question I get asked by people who don’t understand the problem is ” why can’t the addict just stop?”
+The biggest question I’m asked by people who don’t understand the problem is ” why can’t the addict just stop?”
 Of course, we do not have the answer to that.
-However, it seems that many people simply can’t just stop.
+However, it seems that many people truly can’t just stop.
 It is more complicated than that.
 But I do believe that anybody can get sober and anybody can get into recovery.